archesproject/arches-dev-training/slides/08-module-05.md

 - Review what widgets are in Arches
 - Where are widgets used in Arches
 - What are the basic building blocks of a widget
-- Lab - create a geocder widget
+- Lab - create a geocoder widget for the address datatype

 ---